invertase/firebase-relationship/README.md

 - [name] Relationship name.
 Must include only one underscore.
 - [path] Firebase path to store relationships.
 Defaults to 'relationship'.
 Must not contain leading or trailing forward slashes.

-### join(instance, leftId, rightId, ?value)
+### join(instance, leftId, rightId, ?value) : Promise

 Creates a two way relationship between two IDs.
 The 4th param is an optional value to store with the relationship (defaults to true).

-### remove(instance, leftId, rightId)
+### remove(instance, leftId, rightId) : Promise

 Removes a two way relationship between two IDs.

 ## Magic Methods

-When a new relationship instance is created, two magic methods are available for easy relationship querying.
+When a new relationship instance is created, four magic methods are available for easy relationship querying.
 For example, with a "category_product" relationship:

 ```javascript
 // Get products for a category